 Written by Scott W [@ScottMHC14] – Non-League Writer

-Hello & welcome to the latest round-up from the action in the Essex Olympian League.
-This week on Saturday 29 October, we look at the action in all divisions, plus an extra section on Senior League Cup games this weekend.
-The Image is from Shoebury Town v Hutton Res in D2, taken by Peter D. Used with thanks.
+Hello & welcome to the round-up from the third week of action in the Essex Olympian League season.
+This week on Saturday 27 August, we look at the action in all six divisions, as some teams began their campaigns here.
+Photo taken by Pete Dudley [@ped1980], used with thanks.

 EOFL Premier Division

 In the top-tier, Hutton lead the table after a 2 – 0 victory at Bishop’s Stortford Swifts.
 The Reds have only conceded one goal in their three matches so far, of which they have all won.
 Galleywood were held 1 – 1 by Kelvedon Hatch at Melbourne Park 3G.
 Bradley Taylor netted for the hosts, but Chris Denham replied for Hatch as they took a point.
 Both teams are in mid-table, having yet to win so far this term.

 At Chelmer Valley High School, Springfield also drew 1 – 1, with Leigh Ramblers.
 Replacement Antony Connor got the goal for Franco Zabotti’s team.
 Other results in the division were Canning Town‘s 2 – 1 win over Sungate in Beckton and Toby got a massive win in their new surroundings in Ramsden Heath, as they prevailed 6 – 2 against Runwell Sports.

 EOFL Division One